Skip to Content

 Views and the return journey

-Lough Ouler Hike Route 2: The loop from Glenmacnass
+The Lough Ouler loop from Glenmacnass

-The second Tonlegee hike route that takes you up to see the heart shaped lake in Wicklow starts from just past Glenmacnass Waterfall (or just before it, if you’re approaching from the Lough Tay side).
+The second route that takes you up to see the heart shaped lake in Wicklow starts from just past Glenmacnass Waterfall (or just before it, if you’re approaching from the Lough Tay side).

 Personally, I’d never recommend doing this Lough Ouler loop.
 The reason for this is that there’s 1, no clear trail 2, the beginning of the trail is dangerous and 3, the ground is extremely boggy in places.